openhab/openhab-addons/bundles/org.openhab.binding.airgradient/README.md

 ![AirGradient sensors](doc/airgradient_sensors.png)

 This binding supports all the different AirGradient sensors, providing most of the sensor data.
-If you are missing something, please let the author know.

 - `bridge`: Connection to the API
 - `location`: Location in the API to read values for